romangoempire/goban-watcher/README.md

 ![recording](/docs/images/004-recording.jpeg)

 To stop the recording press `q` or `esc` which will save the game one more time and exit the application.

+## Research

+- Initial development was done by Roman Gerloff for his bachelor thesis: [Go Game Capture and Reconstruction of Missing Moves Using Deep Learning Techniques](https://ieeexplore.ieee.org/abstract/document/11114356)